2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 How FBA Works

-FBA uses Amazon’s vast infrastructure to tailor the fulfillment process in favor of expediency and customer experience.
+FBA uses Amazon’s vast infrastructure to streamline the fulfillment process, focusing on speed and customer experience.
 Here’s a deeper look at the steps of the process:

 You need to pay an inventory storage fee to store your products in an Amazon fulfillment center.
 These fees depend on the size of your items and the time they’re stored.
 Amazon FBA storage fees start at 56 cents/cubic foot during off-peak season.

 Once a customer places an order on Amazon or another sales channel, FBA picks, packs, and ships the merchandise.
-Fulfillment fees apply, starting at $3.22/unit for small items (weighing 6 ounces or less) and going up to $200+ per unit for special, oversized products (like hot tubs and deep freezers).
+Fulfillment fees apply, starting at $2.45/unit for small, low-price items and going up to $200+ per unit for special, oversized products (like hot tubs and deep freezers).
 The charge includes labor, shipping costs, and packing materials.

-If post-sale servicing is needed (such as customer assistance, order returns, or refunds), Amazon handles the interaction.
+For many post-sale interactions (such as customer assistance, order returns, or refunds), FBA handles these processes on behalf of the seller.
 The company’s team of representatives is available to customers 24/7 through multiple communication channels.
 Returns are handled, discarded, and/or restocked to your specifications, and the platform manages refund payments.

 FBA Alternatives